telerik/xaml-docs/controls/raddiagram/performance/tips-tricks.md

 		(this.xDiagram.ContainerGenerator as GenericContainerGenerator<Telerik.Windows.Controls.Diagrams.RadDiagramItem>).ClearCache();
 	{{endregion}}

-* __Disable the segmentation service__&mdash;It is reponsible for continually dividing the RadDiagram into segments in order to more easily retrieve "nearby" shapes for certain operations.
+* __Disable the segmentation service__&mdash;It is responsible for continually dividing the RadDiagram into segments in order to more easily retrieve "nearby" shapes for certain operations.
 Disabling this service should be considered and tested on a "per application" basis as it could increase the overall performance, but slow down specific scenarios such as creating a connection and snapping.

 	#### __[C#] Disabling the SegmentationService__
 	{{region raddiagram-performance-tips-tricks_1}}